-Flexibility or money….
+Flexibility in nursing or money in nursing….
 What would you prefer?

 Flexibility in work is one of the most empowering benefits an employer can offer.
+Can it also be an option for nursing jobs being flexible?
+Is flexible work in nursing the way of the future? uPaged investigates in this article.

 Until recently, millennials have been credited with leading the charge for more flexible work arrangements.
 They knew what they wanted in their careers – they wanted control… control over when, where and how many hours they work.